K-C-DaCosta/fluffl/examples/triangle/README.md

 # Notes
-This package mostly just demos the music, for the web
+This example is broken for now.

 # Instructions
 On linux to compile for the web just do: